Xylobyte/transcendia/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Icon

+If someone have skills in design, I need a new icon for the app !

+### Issues

-Or open an issue if you have a bug or need a new feature !
+Open an issue if you have a bug or need a new feature !

 ## License